 Trump accuses ‘unhinged’ Democrats of 'defending the life' of Iran's Soleimani

-President Trump on Saturday described Democrats of being “unhinged” and accused them of "defending the life" of Iranian Gen. Qassem Soleimani -- who was taken out by a U.S. strike last week in what the Trump administration has described as an act of self-defense against an “imminent” attack.
+President Trump on Saturday described Democrats as being “unhinged” and accused them of "defending the life" of Iranian Gen. Qassem Soleimani -- who was taken out by a U.S. strike last week in what the Trump administration has described as an act of self-defense against an “imminent” attack.

 “Where have the Radical Left, Do Nothing Democrats gone when they have spent the last 3 days defending the life of Qassem Soleimani, one of the worst terrorists in history and the father of the roadside bomb?
 He was also looking to do big future damage!
 Dems are ‘unhinged,'" he tweeted.
 He did not give any examples of Democrats defending the military leader.